top of page

 Q. Do you have any traditions with your children?

-I love holidays and celebrations, I love feasting and honouring the changing of the
+A. I love holidays and celebrations, I love feasting and honouring the changing of the

 wheel (the seasons).
 In our home our traditions are a mixture of old and new, things I've grown up on, and things we’ve began as I became a mother.
 Each year we might do something a little differently, because I like to honour my personal flow and where we all might be, but the heart of the celebration stays the same, and that’s all that truly matters.